 August 2, 2013

-Used cantilever rack is a style of racking that has beams that only anchor on one end, and are commonly found in lumber yards or plumbing supply warehouses where items being stored are long and bulky.
+Cantilever rackis a style of racking that has beams that only anchor on one end and are commonly found in lumber yards or plumbing supply warehouses where items being stored are long and bulky.
 It consists of vertical columns, bases, arms, and bracing.
 The vertical columns are held up by the base, and arms extend out of the vertical columns to act as shelves.
 The bracing adds stability to the racking by holding the uprights together.

 There are many options when choosing used cantilever rack.
 When deciding on arms, which are the actual storage levels or shelves, it is important to determine how much weight you will be putting on each, and what kind of material is being stored.
-There are two main styles of arms, straight and inclined.
-If materials have the ability to roll, like pipes, rolled carpet, and logs, than the inclined arm is preferred because it is set at a pitch to prevent products from falling.
-Otherwise for materials with a flat bottom or that can’t roll, straight arm is preferred.
-Used cantilever arm’s capacity is based off of its length and the metal gauge that was used.
+There are two main styles of arms: straight and inclined.
+If materials have the ability to roll, like pipes, rolled carpet, and logs, then the inclined arm is preferred because it is set at a pitch to prevent products from falling.
+Otherwise, for materials with a flat bottom or that cannot roll, straight arm is preferred.
+A cantilever arm’s capacity is based off of its length and the metal gauge that was used.
 The longer the arm, the less weight it can hold because it is that much farther from the upright.

 There are clearly many factors to consider when purchasing used cantilever rack.
 These options and considerations can be overwhelming, but ASI will work with you to design the racking system that is right for you.
 Our sales staff will get to know you and your specific material handling needs before recommending a certain configuration.